 You create a fetch, a perfect replica of your form at the time you cast this spell.
 Little more than an animated reproduction, a fetch is mindless but capable of performing simple tasks or imitating you.
-The creation is the same size as you and occupies appearance in every way space just as a living creature does.
+The creation is the same size as you and occupies space just as a living creature does.
+You have a mental connection with your fetch and can give it new orders as a standard action.

-A fetch duplicates the caster's
+A fetch duplicates the caster's appearance in every way